ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/PostAnalysis/Readme.md

 2. Calculate median distance matrices and proximity matrices for cis- and trans- interactions (Figure 4 F, Figure S4 B)

-3. Compare population average maps deverived from Hi-C to those derived from imaging at the genomic-scale (Figure S4 C)
+3. Compare population average maps derived from Hi-C to those derived from imaging at the genomic-scale (Figure S4 C)

 __Part2_Trans-chromosomal-Interactions__ contents: